ngtien137/StaggeredGalleryAdapter/README.md

     }
 }
 ```
 - Recommend: As the code above, I define mediaSize in getMediaSize by get a bitmap from path.
 But as you know, this function is too slow if there're too many items.
-GalleryAadapter process data depends on this function.
-So please define media size of media object before set the data to adapter.
-The code above is only a demo.
+GalleryAadapter processes data depends on this function.
+So please define media size of media object before setting the data to adapter.
+The code above is just a demo.
 So if there're too many items, it'll cause slow loading when set data
 ### Create a adapter extends GalleryAdapter
 - Simple extends:
 ```kotlin